Basics

 3. Gather data extensively from diverse sources.
 Collect information through archival records, interviews, direct and participant observations, and physical artifacts (Yin, 2003).

 4. Analyze the data holistically or in focused segments.
 Provide a comprehensive overview of the entire case or concentrate on specific aspects.
 Start with a detailed description including the history of the case and its chronological events then narrow down to key themes.
-The aim is to delve into the case's complexity rather than generalize findings.
+The aim is to look into the case's complexity rather than generalize findings.

 5. Interpret and report the significance of the case in the final phase.
 Explain what insights were gained, whether about the subject of the case in an instrumental study or an unusual situation in an intrinsic study (Lincoln & Guba, 1985).